VelocityVMM/Velocity/docs/APISPEC-1.0.md

 # User and group management: `/u` <a name="namespace-u"></a>

 Velocity's concept of users and groups is similar to that of Unix.
-The user- and group-ids are randomized to minimize attack vectors by guessing other users user-ids.
 Permissions, vm and data pools are always connected to groups due to them being able to be shared across users with a fair amount of granularity.

+There is one special group and user with the `UID` / `GID` set to `0`.
+These are the super user / group that have full access to everything.

 ### User